 The King’s Choice, a Norwegian film nominated for an ‘Oscar’ this year, is soon to receive an international release.
-We explore the dramatic escape from Norway of King Haakon VII and his government, and his consistent refusal to give in to the occupying Nazi government…
+It charts the dramatic escape of King Haakon VII and his government, and his consistent refusal to give in to an occupying Nazi government, even in exile…

 This autumn critically acclaimed Norwegian film, The King’s Choice (Kongens Nei) will receive an international release, it’s already been nominated for Best Foreign Language Film at the ‘Oscars’.
 The King’s Choice tells the story of a – as its title would suggest -perilous choice placed upon the King of Norway in the aftermath the German invasion of 1940: whether to give in to Nazi demands, surrendering his country or urge the Norwegian people to keep fighting, and try to save it.

 In the early hours of 9th April 1940 Norway was invaded by the German Navy.
 Initially, the invasion was successfully fended off; the first ship to arrive, the Blücher, was sunk, along with its comrade ship, the heavy cruiser Lützow.
 As many of the administrative personnel that were to run Oslo after occupation were killed, the Nazis temporarily withdrew to replenish their troops, thereby opening a small window for members of the royal family and Storting (Parliament) to escape Norway on a hastily arranged train.